MCDReforged/MCDReforged/docs/source/quick_start.md

 python -m mcdreforged
 ```

-At the first run, MCDR will generated the default config and permission files, as well as some default folders.
+At the first run, MCDR will generated the default configure and permission files, as well as some default folders.
 The file structure will be like this

 ```
 my_mcdr_server/